 One of these pieces – the one with the fold – will already have three finished sides.

 Using the same French seam method, sew one of the open ends closed, starting with wrong sides facing, then turning the bag to sew another seam with right sides facing.
-Repeat with third bag.

 Have you had any luck eliminating the plastic bags from your bulk shopping?
-Do you bring in your own bags?
+Do you bring your own cloth bags?
 Or does your store weigh your containers for a tare weight so you can fill them directly?